 We expect all the students to come to all lessons fully prepared for their learning by being correctly equipped and having completed homework.
-If there is no note from a parent with a good reason for lack of equipment or homework an Academic Flag and action taken will be recorded on iSAMS in accordance with the guidelines given in Appendix 5.
+If there is no note from a parent with a good reason for lack of equipment or homework an Academic Flag and action taken will be recorded on iSAMS in accordance with the guidelines given in Appendix 5 and in the Behaviour Matrix (Appendix 1).